PHILADELPHIA REFLECTIONS

 Georgetown

 Early in November, two days after each election, Georgetown Delaware puts on a festival called Returns Day.
 About two hundred years ago, there was a law that all ballots had to be cast in person at the courthouse in the county seat (Lewes, at that time), and it took two days to count the votes.
-Everyone, candidates included, would hang around at the courthouse to hear the news about who had won.
-After a few elections, especially in wartime, where the ceremony has been skipped, the tradition has continued, even though of course the election results are known much earlier.
-Although the function of revealing election results has been yielded to the news media, the ceremony has assumed importance for its own sake.
+Everyone, candidates included, would hang around at the courthouse to learn who had won.
+After a few elections, except in wartime when the ceremony was temporarily skipped, the popular tradition has continued even though of course the election results are known much earlier.
+Although the function of revealing election results has yielded to the news media, the ceremony has assumed importance for its own sake.
 Unless it rains pretty hard, the parade lasts three hours, with ten or twelve marching bands, and local amateurs struggling with bagpipes.
-The candidates, winner and loser, ride gamely around the square in horse-drawn carriages.
+The candidates, winner, and loser, ride gamely around the square in horse-drawn carriages.
 You can imagine what would happen to the political future of any candidate who declined to participate in what is now a mandatory public entertainment.

 {Roth}